Pump Sizing in District Heating Networks

 Typical characteristic values

 The pump electricity consumption of a well-designed district heating network is typically 1 to 2 % of the annually transported heat.
-In poorly dimensioned networks — especially in low-temperature networks with small temperature spreads — this share can rise to 5 to 10 % or more.
+In poorly dimensioned networks, above all low-temperature networks with small temperature spreads, this share can rise to 5 to 10 % or more.

 The electrical pump power is calculated as: